Flight level: People's Republic of China and Mongolia

 The flight levels below apply to Mongolia and People's Republic of China, not including Hong Kong.
-To distinguish flight levels in feet, flight levels are read without "flight level", e.g. "one two thousand six hundred metres" or for 12,600 m (Chinese only available in Chinese airspace).
+To distinguish from flight levels in feet, flight levels are read without "flight level", e.g. "one two thousand six hundred metres" or for 12,600 m (Chinese only available in Chinese airspace).
 To distinguish altitude from flight level, "on standard" or "on QNH" would be added during initial clearance, such as "climb 4,800 metres on standard" or "descent 2,400 metres on QNH 1020".

 RVSM was implemented in China at 16:00 UTC on 21 November 2007, and in Mongolia at 00:01 UTC on 17 November 2011.
-Aircraft flying in feet according to the table below will have differences between the metric readout of the onboard avionics and ATC cleared flight level; however, the differences will never be more than thirty metres.
+China's Flight Level Allocation Scheme implements RSVM between 8,900 m and 12,500 m using tweaked conversions to feet to maintain the 1,000 ft minimum standard.
+Pilots are advised to maintain the flight level indicated in feet (i.e. xx,100 ft) while communicating the corresponding level in metres.
+Aircraft flying in feet according to the table below will have differences between the metric readout of the onboard avionics and ATC cleared flight level; however, the differences will never be more than thirty metres (98 feet).